tedneward/NewardAssociatesWebsite/content/applications/hearts-scorer.md

 - Give the last place player a change: Hit 100 points exactly, reset back to zero!
 - Faster game?
 Set the threshold to 50 points.
 Or make a marathon of it at 250.

-The app is free, with no ads and no in-app purchases.
+The app has no ads and no in-app purchases--buy it once for $0.99, and its yours forever with no additional charges or subscriptions.